spidermila/mikrotik_update/README.md

 # mikrotik_upgrade
 A command line tool to simplify update of a fleet of Mikrotik devices.

-Work in progress.
+Work in progress!

-The tool will backup the configuration, download the backup file, upgrade the device.
+The tool will backup the configuration, download the backup file and upgrade the device.

 Configuration (including list of devices to upgrade) is taken from a yaml file passed as a parameter.